eholzbe/1D-transport-visualization/README.md

 # 1D-transport-visualization and parameter estimation
-Visualization of Transport in Plug Flow
+Visualization and Parameter Estimation of Transport in Plug Flow

 Version 1.0 of transportfit.m is extended from transport.m, published in the textbook: